nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

  - The Security Server  owner’s member class (**reference data: 2.2**).
  - The Security Server  owner’s member code (**reference data: 2.3**).

- If the member class and member code are correctly entered, the system displays the Security Server  owner’s name as registered in the X-Road center.
+ If the member class and member code are correctly entered, the system displays the Security Server  owner’s name as registered in the X-Road Central Server.
- - Security server code (**reference data: 2.4**), which is chosen by the Security Server  administrator and which has to be unique across all the Security Server s belonging to the same X-Road member.
+ - Security Server code (**reference data: 2.4**), which is chosen by the Security Server  administrator and which has to be unique across all the Security Server s belonging to the same X-Road member.
  - Software token’s PIN (**reference data: 1.4**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

 ## 4.4 Security Server registration
-After the Security Server Sidecar it's configured, we need to register it in the central server, information about how to configure the Security Server Sidecar on the central server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)
+After the Security Server Sidecar is configured, we need to register it in the Central Server, information about how to configure the Security Server Sidecar on the Central Server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)

 # 5 Back up and Restore
 Information of how to backup and restore the Security Server Sidecar can be found on the [Security Server User guide](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore).